smeets/ojj/content/text/notes-about-remote-work.md

 good](https://github.com/docker/for-mac/issues/1592) when mounting host folders in the container.

-Somehow my apartment will still have internet, so why take the big desktop with me when I can learn some new stuff by leaving it home... ;]
+Somehow my apartment will keep its internet during the renovation, so why take the big desktop with me when I can learn some new stuff by leaving it home...
+;]

 ## my setup